 Although it may seem effortless to submit your application via the e-Service portal, you might end up wasting time trying to navigate your way through it.
 Hence, it is imperative to get an expert to guide you through the process efficiently without comprising the application process, and make sure that the overall process is smooth, fast and streamlined.

-Over the years, it has become increasingly difficult for foreigners to become permanent residents in the country.
-This is largely due to the stringent measures that the government has put in place when assessing PR applications.
 Meeting the eligibility criteria will not guarantee an outright approval for your application.
 It is possible for applicants to meet all the eligibility criteria and still be rejected.
 This is one of the main reasons why you should engage an expert.
 A consultant will be able to help you with your application and turn the odds in your favour.